Tutorial 06. Envelopes and an improved keyboard

 5. Now let's use the potentiometers to control the attack and release times so we can adjust the envelope on the fly.

 The setTimes function has four inputs that will set the amount of time in milliseconds the envelope spends in the attack, decay, sustain and release phases respectively.
-We'll use the raw potentiometer readings to set the attack and release values to vary between instantaneous and ~4 seconds long each, and set the decay and sustain times to stay constant.
-We set the decay to a fairly quick value of 100ms, and the sustain time to an arbitrarily large value of 1000 seconds so we can sustain the note as long as we want to, and only move to the release phase when we explicitly tell it to.
+We'll use the raw potentiometer readings to set the attack and release values to vary between instantaneous and ~4 seconds long each, and set the decay time to a fairly quick 100ms.
+The Mozzi ADSR object also allows you to set the sustain time, which will cause the envelope to automatically turn off after a certain amount of time has passed.
+In this case, we want the envelope to sustain until we release the touch pad that triggered it so we want to set the sustain time to an arbitrarily large number.
+You could manually set it to a number like 100000 (100 seconds), but the meap library includes a constant, meap.max_sustain, which is set to the largest possible number that the sustain time could be, so we'll use this.

-6. Now let's do just that; tell the envelope when to turn on or off!
+6. Now, let's tell the envelope when to turn on or off!

 if (pressed) { // Any pad pressed